-We are pleased to provide our public response to the Public Company Accounting Oversight Board's ("PCAOB" or the "Board") Draft Report on the Board's 2023 Inspection of our Firm's 2022 audits (the "Report").
+We are pleased to provide our public response to the Public Company Accounting Oversight Board's ("PCAOB" or the "Board") Draft Report on the 2023 inspection of our Firm's 2022 audits (the "Report").

-We continue to support the PCAOB's mission and value the insights provided by the PCAOB's inspection process.
+We continue to support the PCAOB's mission and value the insights provided by the PCAOB.
 We also appreciate the professionalism of the PCAOB inspection team.
 The Firm's leadership and its partners maintain a strong commitment to audit quality, and we will continue to make investments to enhance audit quality.